WPXT: Early in-house newscasts

+News Center at 10

-On June 15, 2002, after shuttering its own news operation, WPXT entered into a news share agreement with Maine's two NBC affiliates, WCSH and WLBZ (then both owned by the Gannett Company).
-This arrangement resulted in a nightly half-hour prime time show at 10 to debut on the station known as NewsCenter at 10 on Maine's WB 51.
+After shuttering its own news operation, in September 2002 WPXT entered into a news share agreement with Maine's two NBC affiliates, WCSH and WLBZ (owned by Tegna Inc., which at the time was the broadcasting arm of the Gannett Company).
+This arrangement resulted in a nightly half-hour prime time show at 10 to debut on the station on October 21, known as NewsCenter at 10 on Maine's WB 51.
 On weeknights, the news and sports segments originated from WCSH's studios at Congress Square in downtown Portland while weather forecast segments came from WLBZ's facility on Mount Hope Avenue in Bangor.
 Weekend broadcasts aired entirely from Portland.
 The WPXT newscast featured a similar format to newscasts that were simulcast on both WCSH and WLBZ (which largely serves as a semi-satellite of WCSH), with statewide news from both the Portland and Bangor markets.
 However, since WPXT is a Portland/Auburn market station, there was ultimately a focus on southern areas.
 With the affiliation switch to The CW in 2006, WPXT's news became known as NewsCenter at 10 on The CW Portland.

 WPXT would not face any competition in the time slot until February 5, 2007, when current Fox affiliate WPFO entered into a similar arrangement with CBS affiliate WGME-TV.
 On November 6, 2008, WCSH moved the WPXT show to its second digital subchannel affiliated with NBC Weather Plus.
 As a result, WLBZ's production involvement in the newscast was dropped and refocused to Portland.
 After a six-year run, the production was eventually canceled altogether.

 On October 31, 2011, WPXT and WCSH established another news share agreement and debuted an hour-long extension of the big three outlet's weekday morning show.
-Known on WPXT as NewsCenter Morning Report Xtra, this aired from 7 until 8 and competed with WGME's one-hour morning newscast on WPFO.
-The broadcast was a tape-delay of WCSH's 6-7am broadcast with the station inserting its own commercials.
+Known on WPXT as NewsCenter Morning Report Xtra, this aired from 7 to 8 a.m. and competed with WGME's one-hour morning newscast on WPFO.
+It was a rebroadcast of WCSH's 6–7 a.m. show with WPXT inserting its own commercials.
 This ceased in spring 2014.
 In 2015, WMTW would move their operations from the Time and Temperature Building and into the same building WPXT/WPME operated from; WPXT's former news studio and newsroom had been subdivided and available for lease in subsequent years.

+News 8 on Maine's CW

 Following WPXT's sale to Hearst Television, the station announced that a WMTW-produced prime time newscast would premiere on September 24, 2018.
 A WMTW-produced Saturday 7 p.m. newscast debuted on August 31, 2019, and continued through the conclusion of ABC's college football coverage which necessitated the preemption of WMTW's usual 6 p.m. newscast.
 The WPXT Saturday newscast moved to 6 p.m. for the 2020 college football season.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: